um-pdavila/acs_docs/docs/pegasus/soft/RInstallation_via_conda.rst

     conda activate r4_MyEnv

-Then ':wq!' to write, quite and save the file.
+Then ':wq!' to write, quit and save the file.
 Upon logging in again your R conda environment will automatically be active.

 If you would like to deactivate your conda environment at any time, use the following command: